 • Best rooms: Godzilla View rooms (floors 9–12, request east-facing)

-• Godzilla roar: Scheduled daily — check current times at front desk
+• Godzilla roar: Scheduled daily — confirm current times at front desk on arrival

 • 8th floor terrace: Open to public and hotel guests